 - The Urban Assembly Unison Middle School farm is a 500-square-foot classroom farm in Clinton Hill/Bedford Stuyvesant, Brooklyn, where students grow 100 pounds of produce per month for school and community.
 Future plans at this site include expansion to a 1,500-square-foot outdoor courtyard greenhouse where students will grow in excess of 20,000 pounds of produce annually and serve the cafeterias and the communities of 4 high-need schools in Brooklyn, funding by Brooklyn BP Eric Adams and City Council Member Laurie Cumbo.

-I think that the regulatory environment is always a barrier to a new industry getting off the ground in a big city and also competing real estate interests.
-But, I think we have no choice.
+The regulatory environment is always a barrier to a new industry getting off the ground in a big city and competing for real estate interests.
+But I think we have no choice.
 Alternative agriculture is coming.
-Its already a big factor in Europe and other parts of the world; we are just behind the curve.
-When we first launched TFFJ and I would say the word “hydroponics,” at least 30% of my audience would say, “what’s that?”
+It’s already a significant factor in Europe and other parts of the world; we are just behind the curve.
+When we first launched TFFJ, and I would say the word “hydroponics,” at least 30% of my audience would say, “what’s that?”
 Nobody asks me that anymore.

-Another huge challenge goes without saying- there is very limited space available to use for agricultural purposes in urban environments, but especially in NYC.
-This is one of the biggest benefits of indoor urban farming.
-Indoor/controlled environment agriculture using hydroponics gives us the ability to easily retrofit and grow inside of school classrooms, and maximize production in a really small amount of space.
+Another considerable challenge goes without saying that there is minimal space available for agricultural purposes in urban environments, especially in NYC.
+This is one of the most significant benefits of indoor urban farming.
+Indoor/controlled environment agriculture using hydroponics gives us the ability to retrofit easily and grow inside school classrooms and maximize production in a really small amount of space.
 This is especially important in urban areas where there is a limited supply of land for agricultural uses.
 In a typical 1,300 square ft. space, for example, we are to multiply our production by the number of growing selves we can fit into the classroom.

 One way is to support organizations like Teens for Food Justice through donations or volunteering.
-You also advocate for policies that increase resources and funding for urban agriculture, as well as those that create land trusts or other avenues for urban farmers to own land and have more agency over the land.
+You also advocate for policies that increase resources and funding for urban agriculture and those that create land trusts or other avenues for urban farmers to own land and have more agency over the land.
 You can also join a local community garden and purchase food from local growers.